What is Autism?

 Some facts about autism:

-The Centers for Disease Control and Prevention (CDC) estimates autism’s prevalence as 1 in 68 children in the United States.
-This includes 1 in 42 boys and 1 in 189 girls.
+The Centers for Disease Control and Prevention (CDC) estimates autism’s prevalence as 1 in 68 children in the United States, with diagnostic observation favoring boys.
 In Africa, prevalence studies have not yet been conducted.

-Around one third of people with autism remain nonverbal.
+Around one third of people with autism are nonverbal

 Certain medical and mental health issues frequently accompany autism.
 They include gastrointestinal (GI) disorders, seizures, sensory processing issues, sleep disturbances, attention deficit and hyperactivity disorder (ADHD), anxiety, and phobias.